luxeengine/luxe-docs/docs/tutorial/create-a-prototype.md

 ```

 It returns an entity that acts as the root of the prototype, where destroying the root cleans up all entities created by the prototype,
-moving the transform on the root moves all entities connected to it (e.g ones with a transform but no explicit `link`).
+and moving the transform on the root moves all entities connected to it (e.g ones with a transform but no explicit `link`).

 This root is the representation of the jar as a single distinct thing.

-Create a method called `create_jar` in `area1.wren` which is where we'll call this.
+Now we'll create a method called `create_jar` in `area1.wren` which is where we'll call `Prototype.create`.

-### Prototype.create

 We know in this particular area there will only ever be 1 jar, so we can store the instance in a field called `_jar`.
 We can start by checking if a previous jar exists, and destroy it if so.